 - Every element has to be determined and measured independently from the other elements.

-The PERMA model can help to increase people’s awareness.
+The PERMA Model of Wellbeing can help to increase people’s awareness.
 When a person is able to focus on the combination of all of PERMA’s elements (positive emotions, meaning, engagement, relationships and achievement), he will experience more happiness and well-being than people who have not managed all of these PERMA elements yet.

 It’s Your Turn

 What do you think?
-Have you ever heard of the PERMA Model?
+Have you ever heard of the PERMA Model of Wellbeing?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for personal Happiness and well-being?

 Share your experience and knowledge in the comments box below.